You know you are CHURCH OF CHRIST if you…

 4. Believe that to be saved, all a person needs to do is cooperate and be obedient to all the necessary moral and religious requirements of the New Testament.

-Bible Answer: “And if by grace, then it (salvation) is no longer by works; if it were, grace would no longer be grace."
+Answer: “And if by grace, then it (salvation) is no longer by works; if it were, grace would no longer be grace.”
 Romans 11:6

 “For if there had been a law given which could have given life, truly righteousness would have been by the law.
 But the Scripture has confined all under sin, that the promise by faith in Jesus Christ might be given to those who believe.”
-Gal.
-3:21
+Galatians 3:21

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 Eph.
-2:8&9
+2:8-9

-Bible Answer: "He (Jesus) commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, “which,” He said, “you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
+Answer: “He (Jesus) commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, “which,” He said, “you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”
 Acts 1:4-5

 “For by one Spirit we were all baptized into one body- whether Jews or Greeks, whether slaves or free- and have all been made to drink into one Spirit."
 1 Cor.
 12:13

-6. Find it difficult to explain how that John the Baptist said he ‘baptized with water, but there was One coming after him (that is, Jesus) who would baptize with the Holy Spirit.’
+6. Find it difficult to explain how that John the Baptist said he baptized with water, but there was One coming after him (that is, Jesus) who would baptize with the Holy Spirit.

-Bible Answer: "I (John) did not know Him, but He who sent me to baptize with water said to me, ‘Upon whom you see the Spirit descending, and remaining on Him, this is He who baptizes with the Holy Spirit.’”
+Answer: “I (John) did not know Him, but He who sent me to baptize with water said to me, ‘Upon whom you see the Spirit descending, and remaining on Him, this is He who baptizes with the Holy Spirit.’”
 John 1:33

 “And as I began to speak, the Holy Spirit fell upon them, as upon us at the beginning.
 Then I remembered the word of the Lord, how He said, ‘John indeed baptized with water, but you shall be baptized with the Holy Spirit.’”
 Acts 11:15-16

-Bible Answer: "To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins.”
+Answer: “To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins.”
 Acts 10:43

 “…that they may receive the forgiveness of sins and an inheritance among those who are sanctified by faith in Me.”
 Acts 26:18